pubky/pkarr/docs/integration.md

 ## Resolve Policies

 Use `ResolvePolicy::CacheFirst` for normal application lookups.
-It returns fresh cached packets, or queries the network on a cache miss or expired cache entry.
+It returns fresh cached packets, or queries the configured backends on a cache miss or expired cache entry.
 It does not fall back to expired local cache entries.

 Use `ResolvePolicy::CacheOnly` when a locally cached or relay-cached packet is acceptable even if it is expired.
 It may make an HTTP relay request after a